Covid-19 will spark more gambling mergers – Moody’s

 Stars owns Skybet, Poker Stars and Full Tilt Poker.
 Its shareholders are due to vote on the Flutter merger later this week.

-Operators such as GVC, owner of Ladbrokes, which owns an Irish bookie shop chain and offers on-line betting here, are seeing more customers switching to poker and casino games in the absence of sports.
+Operators such as GVC, owner of Ladbrokes, which owns an Irish chain of bookmakers shops and offers online betting here, are seeing more customers switching to poker and casino games in the absence of sports.